 The Frieze Art Fair has again transformed Regent’s Park into the world’s capital of creativity.

-This year Frieze featured everything from modern art installations to films and musical performances that break new ground.
+This year Frieze featured everything from modern art installations to films and musical performances that broke new ground.

-Always attracting the heavyweights of the art world, as well as the cream of the emerging talent crop, it is the place to be for buyers, sellers, or anyone with an eye for compelling new art.
+Always attracting the VIPs of the art world, as well as the elite of the emerging talent, it is the place to be for anyone with an eye for engaging new art.

-We saw quite a number of cocks, went to cocktail parties, cavorted in bed with strangers and enjoyed wondrous sights and terrible things.
+We saw quite a number of cocks, went to parties, cavorted in bed with strangers and enjoyed astounding sights and terrible things.

-There’s a lot of noise around Frieze and it’s a challenge for the exhibitors to present it in a way that audiences and artists can enjoy.
+There’s a lot of expectation around Frieze and the challenge for the exhibitors to present it in a way that audiences and artists can enjoy.
 It’s not just about bringing stuff to a location, or premiering work by some hot young artist.
-They have to be smart and make their stand really work in a fair where the attention span is so small.
+They have to be smart and make their stand really work.

 It’s all about trying to make a difference, and raising the bar.